Esha Deol: Early life and family

 Esha Deol was born in Bombay (present Mumbai) on 2 November 1981.
 She is the elder daughter of Bollywood actors Dharmendra and Hema Malini.
 She has a younger sister named Ahana.
-She is the half sister of actors Sunny Deol and Bobby Deol and the first cousin of actor Abhay Deol.
-Her father is a Punjabi Jat, and her mother is a Tamil Hindu Iyengar Brahmin.
-She speaks Tamil with her mother and sister.
+She is the younger half sister of actors Sunny Deol and Bobby Deol and the first cousin of actor Abhay Deol.
+Her father was a Punjabi Jat, and her mother is a Tamil Hindu Iyengar Brahmin.
+Deol is fluent in speaking Tamil, Hindi and English.